 Photo credit: AP

-LOS ANGELES — Did you feel the Earth moving?
+LOS ANGELES — Did you feel the Earth move?
 Don't worry because it wasn't an earthquake.
 It was simply the landscape of the NBA shifting toward the West Coast immeasurably.

 Now, the reality is James has a legitimate co-star in La La Land's Showtime.
-And the Lakers are one step closer to challenging the Golden States and Houstons of the NBA.
+And the Lakers are one step closer to challenging the Golden States and Houstons of the NBA's Western Conference.

 The New Orleans Pelicans traded their franchise player, and arguably the best big man in the NBA, Anthony Davis to Los Angeles in a blockbuster trade which should benefit both franchises.
 No details have been released on Davis' contract, but the deal should be finalized by July 6 according to ESPN's Adrian Wojnarowski.